 (a) Quality.
 Plant materials used to meet the requirements of this division must meet the standards for Florida No. 1 or better, as set out in Grades and Standards for Nursery Plants, Parts I and II, Department of Agricultural, State of Florida (as amended).
-Root ball sizes on all transplanted plant materials must also meet notes must reflect the requirement for 75% native vegetation, and include a native planting list to be shared with the HOA and developers of single-family home sites.
+Root ball sizes on all transplanted plant materials must also meet state standards.

 (b) Native varieties.
 At least 75 percent of the trees and 50 percent of the shrubs used to fulfill these requirements must be native Florida species.
-PER ZONING RESOLUTION NUMBER Z-15-024: